alanev52/WSD/README.md

 MERGED DATA set is a WSD benchmark targetting 2 to 5 senses of 21 ambiguous nouns.
 It was specifically compiled from benchmark for two datasets (RUSSE and Corpus-1000), to provide an ideal setting for evaluating WSD models (e.g. no senses in test sets missing from training), both quantitavely and qualitatively.
 An individual dataset for each word contains files with a standard 70/30 train-test split, and classes map with uniformed senses from both corpora according to RuWordNet:

-classes_map.txt
-test.data.txt
-test.gold.txt
-train.data.txt
-train.gold.txt
+-classes_map.txt
+-test.data.txt
+-test.gold.txt
+-train.data.txt
+=train.gold.txt

-The formate of train.data.txt: [idx of target word] [sample sentence containing the target word] The formate of train.gold.txt: [idx of gold sense from calsses_map]
+The formate of train.data.txt: [idx of target word] [sample sentence containing the target word]

+The formate of train.gold.txt: [idx of gold sense from calsses_map]

-all methods are written in jypiter notebook and adopted for the use in Google colab
+All methods are written in jypiter notebook and adopted for the use in Google colab.

 # Feature Extraction